 How do I get my meters read?

-Gas: If your flat has a gas supply, most meters are inside your flat.
+Gas: If your flat has a gas supply, the meters are inside your flat.
 The company that supplies your gas will contact you directly about reading the meter.
 Electricity meters are all installed on the landings or basement of each block.
 In order to read your meter, the meter reader needs to contact the KC Porters to unlock the meter cupboard.
-Water: It is not possible to install individual water meters in flats in Kenilworth Court.
-Your water rate will be based on the rateable value of your flat.
-You may find it cheaper to elect to pay the Average Household Charge or to contact Thames Waters and discuss meters with them on 0845 920 0800.

 Can I sub-let my flat?

 If you wish to sub-let your flat, the prior consent of the Association is required in writing (Clause 2(9) of your lease refers).
-Your application should be sent Monika Sandercock, the Association Administrator, who will then advise you of the procedure to be followed.
+Your application should be sent Monika Senk-Sandercock, the Association Secretary, who will then advise you of the procedure to be followed.